 OK, we’re pushing it a bit here.
-We know that girolles are best used at dinner parties for a bit of showing off but in the interest of thoroughness we felt it would not hurt to add a little section.
+We know that the main function of a girolle is to show off at dinner parties.
+But in the interest of thoroughness, we felt it would not hurt to add a little section.

-Overcrowding of your board is not recommended as flavors could start to become mixed with cheeses that are in close proximity with each other.
+It is not recommended to overcrowd your picnic cheese board, as flavors could start to become mixed with cheeses that are in close proximity with each other.
 Making sure your cheese board is suitably large enough is something that then must be taken into consideration.
 Leaving a couple of inches between your cheeses would seem a good enough gap.
 On the same note, and only if budget permits, you should think about having separate knives for each of your cheese selections to ward off any possible flavor transference between cheeses.

 Breads and Crackers

 Sometimes you crave that extra layer of texture whilst sampling all your beautiful cheese.
 As well as having properties that are naturally filling, breads and crackers fulfill this need for texture.
 Again, there are no hard and fast rules as everyone’s tastes are different but we suggest sticking to breads that are fairly neutral in terms of flavor.
 The baguette is about as neutral as you can get but it is by far my favorite accompaniment to a chunk of cheese.
-Breads containing olives or walnuts are especially well suited to many cheeses, just try to stay away from anything too herby as the flavor may overpower the star of the show, your cheese.
+Breads containing olives or walnuts suit many kinds of cheese, just try to stay away from anything too herby as the flavor may overpower the star of the show, your cheese.

-The same kind of rules apply for your crackers as well although I must admit to be a bit more adventurous when I make my selections.
+The same kind of rules apply for your crackers as well although I must admit being a bit more adventurous when I make my selections.
 Water crackers/biscuits pair nicely with almost any cheese you can throw at them whilst some multigrain crackers offer more texture with a different flavor sensation.
 I also love crackers that are topped with salt though this is easy enough to do yourself.
 If you can I suggest investing in Jacobs biscuit for cheese selection.
-They are by far the best set of crackers I have used for my cheeses with the highlight definitely being the digestives.
+They are by far the best set of crackers I use for my cheeses, with the digestives particularly delicious.

-The cheese board isn’t solely restricted to carrying cheese.
+The picnic cheese board isn’t solely there for carrying cheese.
 There are a lot of extras that we can pair your cheese with that encompass all tastes.
 From fruits to meats to veg, the choices are plentiful.
 So please have a little read and see if you can pick up a little inspiration.

 Fruits – There’s just something about cheese paired with fruit isn’t there?
 The two contrasting flavors of salty cheese and sweet fruit on our taste buds seem to lead us on a merry dance.
-Figs, grapes, apples are all regularly seen on cheese boards but you could also add peach, raisins and pears.
+Figs, grapes, apples all regularly appear on cheese boards but you could also add peach, raisins, and pears.
 As long as the fruit is not acidic like oranges or lemons you should be able to find a home for most fruits on your picnic cheese board.

 Typical Pairings – Brie and Cranberry.
 Melon and Goats cheese.
 Apple and Cream cheese.
 Pears and Stilton.
 Peaches and Feta.
 Grapes and Gorgonzola.